-Johan Terblanche is the managing partner and head of the funds and investment management team at Maples and Calder (Luxembourg), the Maples Group's law firm.
+Johan Terblanche is the Luxembourg office managing partner of Maples and Calder, the Maples Group's law firm, where he is head of the Luxembourg funds and investment management team.
 Johan has been focusing on fund structuring/formation and regulated financial business for the majority of his career.
 He advises managers and investors of collective investment funds, with a particular focus on alternative funds (including private equity, debt, infrastructure, real estate and hedge funds) and their management entities.
-Johan joined the Maples Group in 2018.
-Previously, he was a partner in the financial services and investment management group at Dechert.
+Johan joined the Maples Group in 2018; he was previously a partner in the financial services and investment management group at Dechert.

-Marjorie Allo is a partner and head of the corporate team at Maples and Calder (Luxembourg) the Maples Group's law firm, and has significant experience in corporate restructuring, corporate finance and securities.
+Marjorie Allo is a partner and head of the Luxembourg corporate team at Maples and Calder, the Maples Group's law firm, and has significant experience in corporate restructuring, corporate finance and securities.
 Marjorie's clients span hospitality and leisure, financial services, energy, media and telecommunications, technology and retail.
 She also regularly advises major private equity firms and real estate funds in cross-border and joint venture transactions.
 Marjorie joined the Maples Group in 2018.
-She was previously a founding partner of AMMC Law, where she was head of the corporate finance and M&A practice.
-Prior to that, she worked at Philippe & Partners Luxembourg and at Landwell Luxembourg.
+She was previously a founding partner of AMMC Law, where she was head of the corporate finance and M&A practice; prior to that, she worked at Philippe & Partners Luxembourg and at Landwell Luxembourg.